- 3 Bedrooms

 - Villa

-Amazing 2 bedroom ocean front villa in beautiful Marriott Ocean Watch Villas.
+Amazing 2 bedroom ocean front villa in charming Marriott Ocean Watch Villas.
 Great location on the upper end of Myrtle Beach, just mins. from Barefoot Landing shopping area.
 Our unit is an ocean front unit, giving you marvelous vistas from the balcony.
 Two huge outdoor pools exist in the resort.
-The unit has a entirely equipped kitchen and room for 8 at the dining table.
+The unit has a completely equipped kitchen and room for 8 at the dining table.
 The living room provides access to the balcony where you can appreciate the ocean breeze.
 The master bedroom has a king bed with soaking tub and walk in shower.
 The guest bedroom has two queen beds and a tub/shower combo.
 There is also a sleeper couch in the living area.
 Grills exists for your use.
 The main pool has a walk up bar/snack area as well.

 About the Area